 There is also another option of reaching Arugam Bay via Batticaloa.
-The train leaves Colombo at 6.05am and arrives in Batticaloa at 2.45pm.
-The express bus to Pottuvil from Batticaloa which takes another 3 or 4 hours comes directly to the railway station and waits for the train to arrive before leaving.
-This is less time consuming but it could be quite hot during the ride.
-Since there are no Air conditioned Train compartments, it would be tiresome.
-The views won’t be interesting either so you might as well take direct bus to Arugam bay or go Via Ella.
+The train leaves Colombo at 6.05 am and arrives in Batticaloa at 2.45 pm.
+The express bus to Pottuvil from Batticaloa, which takes another 3 or 4 hours, comes directly to the railway station and waits for the train to arrive before leaving.
+This is less time consuming, but it could be quite hot during the ride.
+Since there are no Air-conditioned Train compartments, it would be tiresome.
+The views won’t be interesting either, so you might as well take a direct bus to Arugam bay or go Via Ella.

-You can also go Via Akkaraipattuwa, which is 50 Kms away from Arugam Bay. there are super luxury busses which travel overnight from Colombo.
+You can also go to Via Akkaraipattuwa, which is 50 km away from Arugam Bay.
+There are super luxury busses which travel overnight from Colombo.
 From Akkaraipattuwa, you can take a local bus or a tuk-tuk to Arugam bay.